confluentinc/ksql/docs-md/operate-and-deploy/installation/server-config/integrate-ksql-with-confluent-control-center.md

 -   KSQL Server and {{ site.c3short }} run in separate containers.
 -   They run in separate virtual machines.
 -   They communicate over a virtual private network (VPN).
--   The KSQL Server host publishes a public URL that\'s different from the private URL for KSQL Server.
+-   The KSQL Server host publishes a public URL that's different from the private URL for KSQL Server.

 !!! note